Master of Public Administration

 Evolving purposes and practices associated with the development of criminal justice policies, including sentencing legislation.

-ECON 416 Finance
+ECON 416 FIN / PP

 Economics and Benefit-Cost Analysis